 4:3 fasting diet (aka alternate day fasting)

-- Stay hydrated on fasting days, and limit yourself to a 500-calorie food intake
+- On fasting days, limit yourself to 500 calories.

-- Fast or eat less than you normally eat over a 20-hour window, then eat one large meal during a 4-hour evening window
+- Fast or eat less than you normally eat over a 20-hour window, then eat one large meal during a four-hour evening window.

-- Minimal eating window may include raw produce like berries or leafy greens (in unlimited amounts), zero-calorie fluids like green tea, and even small amounts of protein like poached eggs.
+- During the fasting period, you can eat small amounts of raw produce like berries or leafy greens, zero-calorie fluids like green tea or protein like poached eggs.

-Takeaways: The Warrior Diet is based on author Ori Hofmekler’s experiences in the Israeli Special Forces and his theories on ancient warriors’ eating habits—not hard science.
-Depending on the approach, the Warrior Diet may not deliver the benefits of other fasting diets because it allows for more frequent eating.
+The Warrior Diet is based on author Ori Hofmekler’s experiences in the Israeli Special Forces and his theories on ancient warriors’ eating habits—not hard science.
+Your results on the Warrior Diet will vary wildly, depending on how much you reduce your food intake and what you eat during the eating window.

-- Fast for 23 hours and eat your daily calories during a 1-hour window
+- Fast for 23 hours and eat your daily calories during a one-hour window.

-Takeaways: OMAD provides all the benefits of fasting while simplifying your schedule and approach to food.
-Because OMAD naturally restricts calories down to a single meal, it can also maximize the weight loss benefits of fasting diets.
+OMAD provides all the benefits of fasting while simplifying your schedule and approach to food.
+Because OMAD involves calorie restriction and eating a single meal, it can also maximize the weight loss benefits of a fasting diet.
 Since OMAD requires more effort, avoid trying it until you have more experience with fasting.
-Learn more about OMAD here.
+Learn more about the OMAD diet.

 Spontaneous meal skipping

-Takeaways: This fasting diet uses an intuitive approach—perfect for anyone who wants total flexibility.
-To shed more pounds and keep your blood sugar steady, eat a low-carb diet high in healthy fats during non-fasting periods.
+This fasting diet uses an intuitive approach—perfect for anyone who wants total flexibility.
+To stay at a healthy weight, keep your blood sugar steady and even extend your fasting window, eat a diet that’s low in carbohydrates and high in quality fats during non-fasting periods—like the keto diet.